CircuitSetup/Remote/README.md

 #### <ins>Connecting to an existing WiFi network</ins>

-In order to connect your Remote to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __password__ (WPAx).
+To connect your Remote to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __password__ (WPAx).
 If there is no list displayed, click on "Scan for Networks".

 >By default, the Remote requests an IP address via DHCP.
 However, you can also configure a static IP for the Remote by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
 If you connect your Remote to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.